Tag Archives: Retirement income

 Senior Nomads AirBNB

 We recently read an article about older Americans who are living a nomadic life.
-In her powerful new book, Nomadland, award-winning journalist Jessica Bruder reveals the dark, depressing and sometimes physically painful life of a tribe of men and women in their 50s and 60s who are living out of an RV or trailer.
-They travel around the US in search of good weather and most of all jobs.
+In her powerful new book, Nomadland, award-winning journalist Jessica Bruder reveals the dark, depressing, and sometimes physically painful life of a tribe of men and women in their 50s and 60s who are living out of an RV or trailer.
+They travel around the US in search of good weather and, most of all, jobs.
 They find temporary jobs and work at these jobs while they last.
-Most are seasonal and very demanding physically.
+Most are seasonal and very physically demanding.
 There is another sector of seniors who fall into the category of Senior Nomads Airbnb.

-She also talks about some of them who live in Airbnb’s. these people have sold their homes or at the very least rented then out while they travel.
+She also talks about some of them who live in Airbnb’s.
+These people have sold their homes or, at the very least, rented them out while they travel.
 They have more money and are out to see the world.
-Some will work as well at part time jobs while they travel.
+Some will also work part-time jobs while they travel.
 They live off their pension and investments from their homes and are out to see the world.

 Senior Nomads Airbnb – RV Nomads – Locked in Place

-There are many people who cannot afford to travel and who either rent a home or live in the home they have had for years.
-They can barely live on their incomes and their homes are gradually falling apart because they cannot afford to keep them up.
-These folks might be termed as locked in place.
-They cannot sell and they cannot move, because it would just cost too much money.
-Money that they cannot afford.
+Many people cannot afford to travel and either rent a home or live in the home they have had for years.
+They can barely live on their incomes, and their homes are gradually falling apart because they cannot afford to keep them up.
+These folks might be termed locked in place.
+They cannot sell, and they cannot move because it would just cost too much money—money that they cannot afford.

 At least the folks who live out of their RV’s and travel around the US have a place to live and a home such as it is.
 As long as they can continue working, they can live and put food on the table.
 If they get sick and need medical treatment, they will be destitute and broke from medical bills.

-Use the guidelines provided by Airbnb to help you make arrangements, accepting credit cards, deposits and much more.
+Use Airbnb’s guidelines to help you make arrangements, accept credit cards, make deposits, and more.

 Why is Compounding Important to Retirement